single-spa/single-spa.js.org/docs/starting-from-scratch.md

   The start() api must be called by your single spa config in order for applications to actually be mounted.
 Before start is called, applications will be loaded, but not bootstrapped/mounted/unmounted.
 Learn more about the [start()](https://single-spa.js.org/docs/configuration.html#calling-singlespastart) api here.

 With our functions imported, we can now register an application with single-spa and call `start()`.
-Lets start by creating a 'home' application.
+Let's start by creating a 'home' application.

 ```js
 // single-spa-config.js